myonathanlinkedin/python_app_ppt_generator/README.md

 A Flask-based web application that automatically generates beautiful PowerPoint presentations with modern styling and professional layouts.
 This application is particularly useful for creating technical presentations, comparisons, and detailed analyses.

+For author information and additional project details, please see the [INCLUDE](INCLUDE) file.

 ## Features

 - Automatic presentation generation from structured content